 Helen's Big World The Life of Helen Keller Illustrated by Matt Tavares Tr. ed.
-978-0-7868-0890-8
+978-0-7868-0890-8 and gracefully told story serves as a superior introduction to our 35th president." -School Library Journal

 ★ "While there are many books available about Helen Keller for this age group, this title offers a unique and beautiful perspective on her life." -School Library Journal (starred review)